-The Draft folder
+Draft folder

-Draft messages are those that have been composed but never sent.
+Draft messages have been composed but haven't been sent yet.
 You can return to the Draft folder at any time to view, edit, or send a draft message.

-CREATE A DRAFT TEXT MESSAGE
+CREATE A DRAFT TXT MESSAGE

-- 1. In standby mode, press the left soft key () Menu, then press () for Send New Msg. - 2.
-Enter the phone number of the recipient, then press . - Compose your message using the keypad, then press ■. - 4.
-Use the navigation key to highlight Save in Draft, then press .
+- In standby mode, press the left soft key () Menu, then press , () for Send New Msg. - 2.
+Enter the phone number of the recipient, then press con. - Compose your message using the keypad, then press . - 4.
+Use the navigation key to highlight Save in Draft, then press (C).
 A confirmation message appears in the display and your message is saved to the Draft box.